nf-core/phaseimpute/README.md

 ## Introduction

 **nf-core/phaseimpute** is a bioinformatics pipeline to phase and impute genetic data.
-Different steps are available each corresponding to a dedicated modes.
+Different steps are available, each corresponding to a dedicated mode.

 ### Main steps of the pipeline

-The **phaseimpute** pipeline is constituted of 5 main steps:
+The **phaseimpute** pipeline consists of 5 main steps:

 | Metro map                                                              | Modes                                                                                                                                                                                                                                                                                                                                             |
 | ---------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |